NjorogeMaurice/Node-React-JWT/README.md

 ## Prerequisite

-To run Node-React-JWT you need to have node installed on your computer for live compiling of the css file.
+To run Node-React-JWT you need to have node installed on your computer.
 To install node follow the instructions [here](https://nodejs.org/en/download/).

 ## Installation